Careyjw/Hangman/README.md

 # Hangman
-Python program that cheats that Hangman
+Python program that cheats at Hangman